lbernail/demo/README.md

 ## Integration with Travis

 If you have forked the repo on github you can also use the Travis integration.
 You need to go to travis-ci.org and link your repo and configure it for your environment.
 For the configuration, you need to edit the .travis.yml file.
-First, update the following STATE_BUCKET variable to use the bucket you created earlier.
+First, update the STATE_BUCKET variable to use the bucket you created earlier.

 To be able to deploy in your environment, travis will need access to AWS credentials: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 For security purposes, these variables need to be encrypted.
 You can see the encrypted versions of the credentials I use in the .travis.yml file in the form of the two lines started with "secure:").
 To use your credentials, you simply need to use the travis gem:
 ```